Going on holiday is one of life's greatest pleasures. You save up all year for some blissful time away from the daily grind.

 If they can see all sorts of tempting treats in your home, such as expensive electrical items, silverware, jewellery or antiques, then your property will become a prime target.
 Put away any valuables that are on display so they can’t be seen from outside.

-Cancel any regular orders you have for the time you’re away, and ask a neighbour to keep an eye out for any post that might be protruding from your door so they can put it inside.
+Cancel any regular orders you have for the time you’re away, and ask a neighbour to keep an eye out for any post that might be protruding from your letterbox so they can put it inside.

 5. Move the spare key

-Lots of us leave a spare key under the nearest plant pot or under the doormat, but burglars will often check these places first to see if they can gain easy access.
+Some people leave a spare key under the nearest plant pot or under the doormat, but burglars will often check these places first to see if they can gain easy access.
 Never leave a key outside your property – instead give it to a neighbour or relative for safekeeping.

 It’s also worth noting that if a burglar gains access to your home using a key you’ve left outside, there’s a high chance it will invalidate your home insurance, as the burglar was able to enter without using force.